jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 #### The node_modules folder

 The **node_modules** folder is _also_ created when you install your first package.
-It holds the actual `code` for the package, including all of its dependencies' code.
+It holds the actual `code` for the package, including the code for all of its dependencies.

 > **IMPORTANT** - you need to be in the same folder as your package.json file to install packages